The science behind Alien CODE

-You will notice that the Alien CODE looks quite different than Crystal Crop Fever (CCF) or Alice Challenge (AC).
+You will notice that the Alien CODE looks quite different than Crystal Crop Fever or Alice Challenge.
 However, as explained above, fundamentally, we are interested in the same problem: how do people go about searching for solutions in unknown environments.
-In the AG, the landscape has several structural properties that make it suitable for the investigation of complex human problem-solving.
+In Alien CODE, the landscape has several structural properties that make it suitable for the investigation of complex human problem-solving.

-In the Alice Challenge we posed a unique question: if the CCF and AG landscapes are chosen by the researchers, one may argue that the observed problem-solving behaviours are not ‘general problem-solving behaviours but are somewhat endogenous to the task.
+In the Alice Challenge we posed a unique question: if the Crystal Crop Fever and Alien CODE landscapes are chosen by the researchers, one may argue that the observed problem-solving behaviours are not ‘general problem-solving behaviours but are somewhat endogenous to the task.
 By choosing how the task looks like we elicit a particular type of behavior, but do people actually behave in a similar way (can we find similar patterns) when dealing with a real-life problem.